 On September 27, 2019, a class action complaint was filed in the U.S. District Court for the District of Utah, against the Company, its former President and Chief Executive Officer, Mark C. Capone, and its Chief Financial Officer, R. Bryan Riggsbee (Defendants).
 On February 21, 2020, the plaintiff filed an amended class action complaint, which added the Company's former Executive Vice President of Clinical Development, Bryan M. Dechairo, as an additional Defendant.
 This action, captioned In re Myriad Genetics, Inc. Securities Litigation (No. 2:19-cv-00707-DBB), is premised upon allegations that the Defendants made false and misleading statements regarding the Company's business, operations, and acquisitions.
-The lead plaintiff sought the payment of damages allegedly sustained by it and the class by reason of the allegations set forth in the amended complaint, plus interest, and legal and other costs and fees.
+The lead plaintiff seeks the payment of damages allegedly sustained by it and the purported class by reason of the allegations set forth in the amended complaint, plus interest, and legal and other costs and fees.
 On March 16, 2021, the U.S. District Court for the District of Utah denied the Company's motion to dismiss.
 On December 1, 2021, the U.S. District Court for the District of Utah granted plaintiff's motion for class certification.
-On August 3, 2023, the Company entered into a stipulation and agreement of settlement to resolve this lawsuit (the "Settlement") and the parties filed a motion seeking court approval of the Settlement.
-The Settlement was approved by the court on December 15, 2023, and the case was subsequently dismissed.
-Pursuant to the terms of the Settlement, the Company paid an aggregate settlement amount of \$77.5 million in cash.
-As part of the terms of the Settlement, the settlement class agreed to release the Company, the other defendants named in the lawsuit, and certain of their respective related parties from any and all claims, suits, causes of action, damages, demands, liabilities, or losses that are based upon, arise from, or relate to (a) the purchase, acquisition or trading of any common stock during the class period from August 9, 2017 until February 6, 2020; and (b) the allegations, transactions, facts, matters or occurrences, representations, or omissions involved, set forth, or referred to in the class action.
-The Settlement also contained no admission of liability, wrongdoing or responsibility by any of the parties.
+The parties currently are engaged in discovery.